aksommerville/egg2/README.md

 - - [ ] Web synth: tuned voices use the oscillator's `detune` for both wheel and pitchenv.
 I expect they will conflict.
 - - - Probably related to that, FM voices really can't bend at all, the modulator goes out of sync.
 - - [ ] Web playhead incorrect for songs shorter than the forward period.
 That's a tricky one, and not likely to matter.
 Apparent in drumtest.
+- - [ ] Print PCM for sound effects.
 - - And finally...
 - - [ ] Standard instruments.
 - [ ] In-game menu.
 Quit, Audio prefs, Language, Input config.